yenshih/redux-awaiter/README.md

 #### takeAllOf

 `takeAllOf` receives an array of patterns as it single argument, and returns an array of promises.

 Internally, `takeAllOf(patterns)` is the same with `Promise.all(patterns.map(take))`.

-If you need to await multiple actions in specific order, use multiple `await take()` instead.
+If you need to await and receive multiple actions in specific order, use multiple `await take()` instead.

 ```javascript
 const [{ payload: articles }, { payload: users }] = await takeAllOf(['RECEIVE_ARTICLES', 'RECEIVE_USERS']);